 Stepping up to the Charger R/T brings a 5.7-liter HEMI V8 with an output of 370 horsepower and 395 lb-ft of torque.
-The HEMI motor pairs up with a five-speed automatic gearbox, and the combo is good for 16/25 mpg.
+The Hemi is bolted to an eight-speed automatic.

 Although the Charger still rides on a Mercedes-Benz-derived platform, Dodge says that the architecture has been re-engineered so much that it now considers it its "second-generation" E-segment platform.

-Available as an option on the SXT and SXT Plus, the Rallye Appearance Group adds the aforementioned engine upgrades as well as 20-inch chrome-clad aluminum wheels, a performance suspension, steering wheel-mounted paddle shifters and sports seats.
+Available as an option on the SXT model, the Rallye Appearance Group a cold-air induction kit, a sport exhaust system, 20-inch chrome-clad aluminum wheels, a performance suspension, steering wheel-mounted paddle shifters and sports seats.
 Audiophiles will appreciate the Beats by Dr. Dre sound system, which includes 10 speakers and has a 556-watt capacity.